-Policy and Procedures for Issuing Timely Warnings Procedure
+Policy and Procedures for Issuing Timely Warnings Procedure (Draft for 2017-18 Governance Review)

 Purpose

 The purpose of this procedure is to establish a process by which Treasure Valley Community College (hereinafter the "College") will issue timely warnings in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C. § 1092(f)) (the "Clery Act").